ron-grant/LFS/README.md

 Fixed course change wrong image in robot view.
 (Texture map not updated on GPU was the problem).
 <p>
-Added GoMarker (thanks Will Kuhnle for suggesting).
-Using time warp and setting marker, robot drops out of warp and freezes on marker with all state information in tact.
-Virtually eliminates need for effort applied to saving state in Robot State class.
+Added GoMarker button (thanks Will Kuhnle for suggesting).
+Robot runs from start position at warp speed, then drops out of warp and freezes near marker with all run state information in tact.
+This feature eliminates need for the saved robot state marker system and the effort on the part of user to add robot state variables to Robot State class.
 <p>
 Fixed a number of contest run problems including lap contest auto end not allowing report or cancel.
 <p>